-Discrete Boston Region MPO Planning Studies and Technical Analyses Continued into FFY 2024
+Table 4-2 Discrete Boston Region MPO Planning Studies and Technical Analyses Continued into FFY 2024

-Project Name ID FFY 2023 Funding FFY 2022 Work Products and Progress FFY 2024 Funding FFY 202 CTPS Activities Community Transportation Technical Assistance Program 2424 \$68,000 Responded to various communities' inquiries related to transportation issues: Quincy-Provided assistance analyzing safety at the Skyline Trail crossing of Route 28 in the Blue Hills Reservation Concord-Provided assistance analyzing safety at the intersections of Route 2 at Route 62 and Route 2 at Old Road to Nine Acre Corner \$115,700 Table unde Coordinate with state agencies, MAPC, other MPOs, MassDOT's Safe Routes to School Program, WalkBoston, MassBike, LivableStreets, municipalities, and other groups regarding bicycle and pedestrian planning for the region.
+Project Name ID FFY 2023 Funding FFY 2022 Work Products and Progress FFY 2024 Funding FFY 2023 Planned Work Products and Progress CTPS Activities Community Transportation Technical Assistance Program 2424 \$68,000 Responded to various communities' inquiries related to transportation issues: Quincy-Provided assistance analyzing safety at the Skyline Trail crossing of Route 28 in the Blue Hills Reservation Concord-Provided assistance analyzing safety at the intersections of Route 2 at Route 62 and Route 2 at Old Road to Nine Acre Corner \$82,000 Provided technical support to the Friends of the Blue Hills and the City of Quincy on the Skyline Trail crossing of Route 28 to improve pedestrian safety, visibility, and comfort.
+Provided technical assistance and recommendation to the Town of Concord for improvements to address existing pedestrian crossing safety concerns at two crossings on Route 2 in Concord.
+Bicycle/Pedestrian Support Activities 2523 \$83,500 Coordinate with state agencies, MAPC, other MPOs, MassDOT's Safe Routes to School Program, WalkBoston, MassBike, LivableStreets, municipalities, and other groups regarding bicycle and pedestrian planning for the region.
 Collect data on bicycle and pedestrian volumes at on-road and off-road facilities in the Boston region, and post collected count data to the Boston Region MPO's Bicycle and Pedestrian Count Database for public use.
-Bicycle/Pedestrian Support Activities 2523 \$83,500 Provide ongoing technical support to communities for current tools and practices regarding bicycle and pedestrian issues, with particular focus on promoting safety.
-This progra Chapter 3 Examine potential routes, both on-road and off-road, to increase the connectivity of the existing transportation system, including trails, on-road facilities, and public transit, emphasizing connections on the Bay State Greenway, LandLine Network, and Emerald Network, where applicable; consider development of future possible strategic bicycle and pedestrian safety plans.
+Provide ongoing technical support to communities for current tools and practices regarding bicycle and pedestrian issues, with particular focus on promoting safety.
+Examine potential routes, both on-road and off-road, to increase the connectivity of the existing transportation system, including trails, on-road facilities, and public transit, emphasizing connections on the Bay State Greenway, LandLine Network, and Emerald Network, where applicable; consider development of future possible strategic bicycle and pedestrian safety plans.
 Coordinate regional efforts to coincide with the vision and goals outlined in the Massachusetts Bicycle and Pedestrian Statewide Transportation Plans.
+This program has been moved to Chapter 3 as of FFY 2024.
 Regional Transit Service Planning Technical Support 4124 \$50,000 Supported City of Peabody and North Shore TMA with a survey on potential public transit in Peabody.
-Analyzed survey results and presented them to the City of Peabody and the North Shore TMA. \$64,000 Supported analysis an patterns, w support gra transit serv Roadway Safety Audits 2324 \$14,500 Provided support to MassDOT and communities for safety audits conducted in the Boston Region MPO area. \$17,000 Provide su communiti conducted area.
+Analyzed survey results and presented them to the City of Peabody and the North Shore TMA. \$40,500 Supported the Town of Sudbury with analysis and mapping of current trip patterns, which could be used to support grant applications for new transit service.
+Roadway Safety Audits 2324 \$14,500 Provided support to MassDOT and communities for safety audits conducted in the Boston Region MPO area. \$17,000 Provide support to MassDOT and communities for safety audits conducted in the Boston Region MPO area.

-This program is shared between MAPC and CTPS.
+\This program is shared between MAPC and CTPS.
 The description for this work can be found in Chapter 4, while the funding amount shown here reflects the combined funding from MAPC and CTPS.